wtPLSQL/wtPLSQL/docs/demo/Package-Test.md

 ---

-A majority of wtPLSQL testing is the test runner packages.
+A majority of wtPLSQL testing is done with the test runner packages.
 In this example, a test runner package will be created to test the DBMS_OUTPUT package.
 For brevity, only PUT_LINE and GET_LINE will be tested.

 ## Test Runner Package Specification